JJ/raku-aulas/docs/scheduling.md

 these privates, also implying that they are immutable.
 Value objects are things that simply get a value, there's not much business logic to them.

-We could already create a function that does the sorgint out of a list of classrooms/courses, that is, Caps, but in OO design we should try and put into classes (from which we spawn objects) as many entities from the original problem as possible.
+We could already create a function that does the sorting out of a list of classrooms/courses, that is, Caps, but in OO design we should try and put into classes (from which we spawn objects) as many entities from the original problem as possible.
 These